nus-cs2103-AY2223S1/ip/README.md

 Finds all tasks in list containing keyword _CS2103T_

 ```
 Watch out!
-These tasks are due soon!
+These slays✨ are due super soon bestie!
 1. [D][] CS2103T iP (by: Sep 16 2022, 2359)
 2. [E][] CS2103T team meeting (by: Sep 17 2022, 2100)

 Bye!
-Hope to see you again soon!
-You still have 4 tasks to do 😊!
+COME BACK SOON TO ✨SLAYYYY✨!
+You still have 4 slays✨  to slay✨ 😊!
 ```